-1857-8.-FRANCE, ITALY, AND BUSSIA.-MARRIAGE,
+1857-8.-FRANCE, ITALY, AND RUSSIA.-MARRIAGE.

-I RETURNED from America to Paris in May, 1857. and I remained there till July, having séances every day.
+I RETURNED from America to Paris in May, 1857, and I remained there till July, having séances every day.
 The power was very great at that time, and the phenomena were witnessed and investigated by many hundreds of all classes.
 The spirit hands were frequently visible, and were seen by many to take pen or pencil and write in the autograph of the person whose spirit was represented to be present.

-One morning the concierge came to me saying, "Please, Sir, there is an old gentleman here, and I think you must see him, he seems so anxious and careworn."
-I must mention that I had been so overrun by visitors, that I had been obliged to refuse to see any strangers, as all my time was taken up by engagements with my friends.
-I acceded to his request, and he announced the Count de X-.
-At the first moment of looking at him, I saw none of the signs of anxiety and care which had struck the concierge, nor did he seem to me so very old.
-He advanced to where I stood, and taking me kindly by the hand, he said to me, "I have been sent to you, and you will yet know the reason why, though you do not even know who I am.
-I live at No. 4, Rue -, and you will be obliged to come to me."
+the reason why, though you do not even know who I am.
+I live at No. 4, Rue ----- , and you will be obliged to come to me."
 I shook my head at this incredulously, and told him that my time was so taken up, that I had scarcely time even to call on my friends.
 He smiled, and said: "You will see, you will see."
 The conversation then changed, and he left me after having written his address.
-I was to dine that evening with the Baroness de M-, and previous to leaving the house to go to her, I heard a spirit voice saying distinctly to me, "You will go to see my father, won't you?"
+I was to dine that evening with the Baroness de M-, and previous to leaving the house to go to her, I heard a spirit voice saying distinctly to me, "You will go to see my father. won't vou?"
 The voice did not seem as if it required an answer, for it was said so affirmatively, and I made no reply.
 On reaching the Hotel de M-, and entering the drawing-room I saw a young man standing there.
 I was surprised at this, expecting to have met no stranger.
-With his eyes fixed upon me, he said, "I am glad you have come, for we will go together to see my father," and he then suddenly disappeared.
+With his eyes fixed upon me, he said.
+"I am glad you have come, for we will go together to see my father," and he then suddenly disappeared.
 I had thought till then that he was a guest, so real was the vision.
 The Baroness was in the room, and saw that I was agitated, and asked me what had occurred, but I did not enter into any explanation.
-When about to take my seat at the dinner table, again I heard the same voice, saying, "You will go to my father, won't you?"
+When about to take my seat at the dinner table, again I heard the same voice, saying, "You will go to my father, won't you ?"
 This so unnerved me that I told the Baroness the circumstance, and she kindly advised my going.
 The evening passed on, and after two hours I had nearly forgotten the occurrence, and had returned to the drawing-room, when suddenly I saw by my side the same young man.
 His face now wore a pained expression, and I was horrified to see blood on his breast.